 - Mix in HIIT workouts.
 If your hormone troubles involve leptin, the hormone that tells you you’re full, high intensity interval training can help.
 Research shows that HIIT workouts increase your leptin sensitivity, so that your body is better able to register when leptin is being produced and let your brain know that you’ve eaten enough.

 - Get adequate rest.
 Sleep deprivation has a ton of repercussions for your health, and hormone imbalance is among them.
 When you don’t sleep enough, you have elevated levels of ghrelin, the hormone that makes you feel hungry.
 Prioritizing your sleep can help restore proper ghrelin levels.

-All of these natural remedies for hormonal imbalance can help you restore proper levels of your hormones, which will have a huge positive impact on your overall health.
+All of these natural remedies for hormonal imbalance in females can help restore proper levels of hormones, which will have a huge positive impact on your overall health.
 Plus, most of these strategies are healthy lifestyle habits that we should all be adopting anyway!

 If you think you’re dealing with hormonal imbalance and want to find a holistic doctor or practitioner who can help you get to the bottom of the issue, our Holistic Health Concierge Service can help you find a custom recommendation.
 Or, you can use the Concierge Service to evaluate whether the products you’re using are disrupting your hormones and find safe alternatives!